Byzantine–Seljuk wars: Origins

-The decades after the death of the Byzantine emperor Basil II saw a long series of crises and a severe weakening of imperial authority and military power.
-This included a succession crisis and a series of weak Emperors under the increasing influence of bureaucrats in Constantinople.
-At the same time the efforts to restrain the ambitious provincial aristocrats kept at bay during Basil II reign failed.
-With the successes of the previous century, the Byzantine state had acquired more land and wealth.
-The spoils of war saw the enrichment of the military aristocracy.
-More and more land owned by free peasants came under the control of the dynatoi class by varying means from purchase to intimidation to outright robbery.
-One major consequence of this was the reduction in available manpower to serve in the imperial armies.
-Added to this were the internal rivalry between the bureaucrats and military aristocracy.
-Bureaucrats sought to reduce the power and likelihood of the aristocrats to launch rebellions by freeing the yeomanry of military duty in place of providing tax revenue.
+The decades following the death of the Byzantine emperor Basil II saw a long series of instability and a weakening of imperial authority and military power, which led to a succession crisis.
+At the same time, the efforts to restrain the ambitious provincial aristocrats and military magnates, kept at bay during Basil II's reign, failed.
+With the successes of the late 10th and early 11th centuries, the spoils of war saw the enrichment of the military aristocracy, which sparked a struggle for political power and influence within the state, as the dynatoi sought to absorb the free peasantry and the free landholdings.
+Imperial bureaucrats sought to reduce the power and likelihood of the military aristocracy to launch rebellions, by dismissing generals, dissolving entire military corps and cutting off the financial support of the local troops forming the thematic levies.
 This further put strain on the manpower needed to defend imperial territory.
-The factions increasingly relied on mercenaries, but these highly ambitious soldiers were unreliable and lawless.
+The state increasingly relied on mercenaries, but these highly ambitious soldiers were often unreliable and prone to mutinies.